View Inc. (VIEW) Reveals an Earnings Mystery

 VIEW’s Market Performance

-VIEW stocks went up by 3.46% for the week, with a monthly drop of -2.12% and a quarterly performance of -16.58%, while its annual performance rate touched -47.63%.
-The volatility ratio for the week stands at 6.20% while the volatility levels for the past 30 days are set at 5.51% for View Inc..
-The simple moving average for the period of the last 20 days is 0.01% for VIEW stocks with a simple moving average of -33.84% for the last 200 days.
+VIEW stocks went up by 22.24% for the week, with a monthly jump of 12.13% and a quarterly performance of 2.18%, while its annual performance rate touched -37.60%.
+The volatility ratio for the week stands at 10.10% while the volatility levels for the past 30 days are set at 5.97% for View Inc..
+The simple moving average for the period of the last 20 days is 21.28% for VIEW stocks with a simple moving average of -19.42% for the last 200 days.

 Analysts’ Opinion of VIEW